 We support members of our community who are lesbian, gay, bisexual, transgender, intersex or queer (LGBTIQ) and stand again all forms of LGBTIQ-phobic discrimination and behaviour.

 This commitment is part of our LGBTIQ Action Plan which was endorsed in June 2015, and our involvement as an active member of the GLBTIQ Western Region Councils' Working Group.

 On this page:

-- The Incinerator Gallery will host two exhibitions from Friday, 20 January to Sunday, 12 February: Convergent Pathologies which explores the experiences of transgender and gender diverse people living with mental illness, and Beautiful Women which celebrates the contributions LGBTIQ women who have made to challenging narrow definitions of femineity and perfection.
+For 2017 Midsumma, the Incinerator Gallery held two exhibitions from Friday, 20 January to Sunday, 12 February: Convergent Pathologies which explores the experiences of transgender and gender diverse people living with mental illness, and Beautiful Women which celebrates the contributions LGBTIQ women who have made to challenging narrow definitions of femineity and perfection.

-- March with us under the GOWEST banner at the annual Pride March on Sunday, 29 January.
-Email email@example.com to register.
+We also marched under the GOWEST banner at the annual Pride March on Sunday, 29 January.